jordalgo/jordalgo.github.io/README.md

 ## Development

-`docker run -name "jordanromedotcom" -p 80:8080 -v $(pwd)/.:/var/www/html -d jordanromedotcom`
+`docker run --name "jordanromedotcom" -p 80:8080 -v $(pwd)/.:/var/www/html -d jordanromedotcom`

 This runs a gulp watch task within the container and serves the files via browser-sync located at localhost:80 in your browser.